cscart/docs/en/user_guide/addons/zapier/index.rst

    .. note::

-      Select CS-Cart as the app if you want the trigger to be an event in the store, for example, a new vendor registration.
+      Select CS-Cart as the app if you want the trigger to be an event in the store, for example, a new product creation.
 Choose another app, like Google Sheets, to trigger actions when new rows appear in your sheet.

 #.
-Set up an **action**—an event that the **Zap** performs after it starts.
+Set up an **action**—an event that the Zap performs after it starts.

    This step also includes selecting an app and setting up what will happen in that app.